 The marketing automation tool is often just one software among many others in our current marketing ecosystem.
-You might already have a CRM system in place, or a social media marketing software.
+You might already have an agency CRM software in place, or a social media marketing software.
 It’s important to pick a software that can integrate well with your existing system, so check their compatibility with what you already have in place.

 Some automation software also offers a built-in CRM system, so if you can migrate your old CRM to this new one, it might lower the overall cost.

 Email Marketing Capabilities